pingcap/docs-cn/ticdc/manage-ticdc.md

 # Specifies whether to output the old value.
 New in v4.0.5.
 Since v5.0, the default value is `true`.
 enable-old-value = true

-# Specifies whether to enable the Syncpoint feature, which is supported since v6.3.0.
+# Specifies whether to enable the Syncpoint feature, which is supported since v6.3.0 and is disabled by default.
 # Since v6.4.0, only the changefeed with the SYSTEM_VARIABLES_ADMIN or SUPER privilege can use the TiCDC Syncpoint feature.
-enable-sync-point = true
+enable-sync-point = false

 # Specifies the interval at which Syncpoint aligns the upstream and downstream snapshots.
 # The format is in h m s.
 For example, "1h30m30s".
 # The default value is "10m" and the minimum value is "30s".
-sync-point-interval = "5m"
+# sync-point-interval = "5m"

 # Specifies how long the data is retained by Syncpoint in the downstream table.
 When this duration is exceeded, the data is cleaned up.
 # The format is in h m s.
 For example, "24h30m30s".
 # The default value is "24h".
-sync-point-retention = "1h"
+# sync-point-retention = "1h"

+[mounter]
+# The number of threads with which the mounter decodes KV data.
+The default value is 16.
+# worker-num = 16

 [filter]
 # Ignores the transaction of specified start_ts.
-ignore-txn-start-ts = [1, 2]
+# ignore-txn-start-ts = [1, 2]

 # Filter rules.
 # Filter syntax: https://docs.pingcap.com/tidb/stable/table-filter#syntax.